Eastwu5788/pre-request/docs/source/quickstart.rst

 -  `pre.fuzzy` pre-request will fuzzy error message to avoid expose sensitive information
 -  `pre.sore_key` use another params to store formatted request info
 -  `pre.content_type` pre-request will response html or json error message, use `application/json` or `text/html`
+-  `pre.skip_filter` pre-request will ignore all of the check filter, but `dest` is still valid.

 `Flask` Extension
 ------------------